memfault/interrupt/_drafts/gdb-python-api-pypi-packages.md

 ```

 My shell's Python2 is from the Brew Python 2.7.15 installation and is importing
-packages from my virtual environment that I have activated.
+packages from the `site-packages/` directory within the virtual environment that I have activated.
 This is perfect.

 #### GDB